 CFA Society Bangladesh welcomes 26 new CFA charter holders

-CFA Society Bangladesh is the local member society of the USA-based CFA Institute, a global association of investment professionals that sets the highest standards of ethics, education, and professional excellence in the investment industry

-CFA Society Bangladesh, at its eighth CFA Charter Award Ceremony on Thursday (31 October) in the capital, welcomed 26 new charter holders, bringing the country's total to over 200.
+CFA Society Bangladesh at its eighth CFA Charter Award Ceremony on Thursday held in the capital welcomed 26 new charter holders, raising the number to over 200 in the country.

-CFA Society Bangladesh is the local member society of the USA-based CFA Institute, a global association of investment professionals that sets the highest standards of ethics, education, and professional excellence in the investment industry.
+CFA Society Bangladesh is the local member society of the USA-based global association of investment professionals CFA Institute that sets the highest standards of ethics, education, and professional excellence in the investment industry.

 Mohammad Muslim Chowdhury, Sonali Bank chairman and former finance secretary who also served as the 12th Comptroller and Auditor General of Bangladesh spoke as the chief guest at the event while Joint Secretary of the Ministry of Industries Abu Daiyan Mohammad Ahsanullah conducted a session on macro and fiscal management.

-CFA Society Bangladesh Vice President Md Iqbal Hossain emphasised on ethical behavior, professionalism, and putting the client's interest first while making financial and investment decisions.
+CFA Society Bangladesh Vice President Md.
+Iqbal Hossain emphasised ethical behaviour, professionalism and putting client's interest first while taking financial and investment decisions.

 CFA Institute CEO Marg Franklin and CFA Society Bangladesh President Asif Khan in separate video messages the charter holders have the potential to shape a more trustworthy financial industry, ultimately serving society better.

-To earn the CFA charter, candidates must sequentially pass all three levels of exams, which are widely considered to be the most rigorous in the investment profession worldwide.
+To earn the CFA charter, candidates must sequentially pass all three levels of exams that are widely considered to be the most rigorous in the investment profession around the world.

 Currently, around 2 lakh investment professionals in 160 countries and territories hold the CFA charter.